annasmati/delivery-fee-calculator/README.md

 npm test
 ```

-- Use `"npm run test:coverage"` to see the coverage report
+- Use `npm run test:coverage` to see the coverage report